ELIXIR-Luxembourg-Training/rworkshop-practicals/README.md

 #### Practical01 Datasaurus

-The Rmd document is already ready except for the header.
+The quarto document is already ready except for the header.

 Currently it is the following: